Teaching College

 Teaching Adults In and Out of College

 This cluster departs from early childhood education to share with you what I have gathered about educating adults.
-These provide pathways to alter practice, to become a better teacher, which is a lifetime of work.
+These provide pathways to alter practice and become a better teacher, which is a lifetime of work.

 Best Practices in College Teaching